niteshvaidya591/weather-app-react/README.md

 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### npm run deploy
+The site is deployed into the URL (Live demo)[https://niteshvaidya591.github.io/weather-app-react/] change the target URL in the package.json file "homepage":"YOUR_URL"
 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**